 Battery storage technology is undergoing a rapid evolution from Lead Acetate to Absorbent Glass Mat to Li-Ion due to the expanding application of batteries to transportation and other sectors.
 Li-Ion batteries have been and continue to be deployed in a wide range of electric energy-storage applications, ranging from energy-type batteries of a few kilowatt-hours in residential systems with rooftop photovoltaic arrays to multi-megawatt containerized batteries for the provision of grid ancillary services.
 The Energy Storage Association (ESA) anticipates at least 35 GW of new energy storage will be deployed in the United States by 2025 and that the amount of energy storage will double from 2018 levels during 2019.

 The ESA in conjunction with over 25 vendors and utilities have formed a task force and made a commitment to optimize safety standards.
 Care should be used in placement of batteries.
-Suggested placements should avoid proximity to other facilities that may be critical to the reliability of the BES.
+Suggested placements should avoid proximity to other facilities that may be critical to the reliability of the BPS.

 System control and Data Acquisition (SCADA) and Communications